EvgeniyaRodionova/TMS_Diploma/README.md

 ```

 # Run tests
-See the detailed instructions in the `/tests/*/README.md` files
+See detailed instructions in the `/tests/*/README.md` files

 ## Via Pycharm
 Confirm that the project has been installed and PyCharm project interpreter, running configuration and environment variables has been configured correctly.